How to Check FDW Employment History in Singapore 2026: The Complete MOM Records Guide

 Step-by-Step: Checking History via MOM e-Services FWTES

-4. Enter the helper's Work Permit number or FIN (Foreign Identification Number).
+- Enter the helper's name or FIN (Foreign Identification Number), nationality and date of birth.

 If you do not yet have the helper's FIN or Work Permit number, your agency will provide it once you express genuine interest in a candidate.